qduk/CS4793_AI_Project/README.md

 * [Librosa](https://github.com/librosa/librosa)

 ## Dataset for Training Neural Network
 The GTZAN data for music genre classification can be found [here](https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification).
 This contains 1.6 Gb of 30 second clips of all sorts of genres.
-This is awesome as we cna use it to train our model.
+This is awesome as we can use it to train our model.

 ## extract_data.py
 In order for us to be able to build a neural network to interpret songs, we had to research on how audio files are converted for music analysis.
 After some research we found that we needed to use MFCC's (Mel-frequency Cepstral Coefficients).
 In short, these coefficients are used to determine what typs of instruments are in a recording.
 This python file goes through each song in the dataset and creates MFCC's for them.
 It also maps those MFCC's generated to whichever specific genre they are.
 (Ex: blues = 0, classical = 1, etc )